Hazelstorm/413w22-taikomapper/README.md

 ### Source
 We have downloaded a dump of "ranked" Taiko mapsets from [this osu! forum post](https://osu.ppy.sh/community/forums/topics/330552?n=1).
 An uploaded *osu!* mapset can become ranked after passing a quality assurance process.
 We chose to only use ranked mapsets from 2013-2021 to assure data quality, as older mapsets tend to have poorer quality due to the lax quality assurance criteria at the time.

+While training the model, we choose a difficulty out of Kantan, Futsuu, Muzukashii, and Oni, in hopes of encouraging the model to produce maps with an appropriate difficulty level.
+Our final model is trained on the Kantan difficulty, but you may choose to train a Futsuu, Muzukashii, or Oni model separately if needed.

 ### Preprocessing
 *Prerequirement: an existing osu! installation.
 Go to the [osu! website](https://osu.ppy.sh/home/download) to install osu!.
 This probably requires a Windows machine.*